 - Accessing the

-redirects.yamlfile and the basics of it’s structure
+redirects.yamlfile and its basic structure

 - Implementing your new redirects